 Adjunct Professor of Law

 Before founding the International Justice Mission in 1997, Gary was a human rights attorney for the U.S. Department of Justice, where he focused on crimes of police misconduct.
 In 1994, he served as the Director of the United Nations' investigation in the aftermath of the Rwandan genocide.
 In this role, he led an international team of lawyers, criminal prosecutors, law enforcement officers, and forensics experts to gather evidence that would eventually be used to bring the perpetrators of the genocide to justice.
-Gary teaches a class on human rights in the developing world each spring.
+Gary teaches a class at Pepperdine Caruso Law each spring on Human Rights in the Developing World.